-Our system Lang2LTL-2 receives a natural language utterance u from users that specifies a navigation task in an environment modeled as $\langle \mathcal{S}, \mathcal{A}, T \rangle$, where \mathcal{S} and \mathcal{A} represent the robot's states and actions, and $T(s,a) \to s'$ captures the transition dynamics.
+Our language grounding system Lang2LTL-2 receives a natural language utterance u from the user that specifies a navigation task in an environment modeled as $\langle S, A, T \rangle$, where S and A represent the robot's states and actions, and $T(s, a) \rightarrow s'$ captures the transition dynamics.
 In this work, we consider navigational actions that transition a robot from one location to another in the environment represented as a semantic map.
-We assume the robot has access to a semantic database $\mathcal{D} = \{p: (z,f)\}$, where p is a proposition that uniquely represents a landmark in the environment, z encodes the semantic information of the landmark, and $f: \mathcal{S} \to \{0,1\}$ is a Boolean-valued function that determines the true value of the proposition in a given state.
-The semantic information of a landmark can be a textual description, including its name, amenity, street address, etc, an image, or both.
-Lang2LTL-2 translates the input command to a linear temporal logic (LTL) formula φ whose propositions are grounded to landmarks in the real world.
-We assume the robot can track its state in a semantic map and has access to an automated planner that, given an LTL expression as task specification, produces a trajectory in the semantic map.
+We assume the robot has access to a multimodal semantic database $\mathcal{D} = \{p : (d, f)\},\$ where p is a proposition that uniquely represents a landmark in the environment, d is a semantic description of the landmark, and $f : \mathcal{S} \to \{0,1\}$ is a Boolean-valued function that determines the true value of the proposition in a given state.
+The semantic description of a landmark can be a piece of text (including its name, amenity, street address, etc.), an image, or both.
+Lang2LTL-2 translates the input command to a linear temporal logic (LTL) formula φ and grounds its propositions to landmarks in the real world.
+We assume the robot can track its state in a semantic map and has access to an automated planner that, given an LTL formula as task specification, produces a trajectory in the semantic map.
 Many planning and reinforcement learning algorithms [10, 11, 12, 13, 14] are compatible with LTL task specification.
-We use the AP-MDP planner by Oh et al. [12].
+We use the AP-MDP planner [12].
+Figure 2 shows an example execution by the full system, i.e., language grounding and planning.

-Fig. 2: An example shows an input spatiotemporal navigation command (the spatial and temporal elements are highlighted in blue and red, respectively), an output LTL formula whose propositions are grounded to physical landmarks, and an execution trajectory in the environment.
+Fig. 2: An example of an input spatiotemporal navigation command whose spatial and temporal components are highlighted in blue and red, respectively, an output LTL formula whose propositions are grounded to physical landmarks, and an execution trajectory in the environment.